 Are you a back sleeper?
 Check out these sleep tips for back sleepers.

 Pillows for Side Sleepers

 Since sleeping on your side leaves your head significantly higher than the mattress, it’s important to have a pillow that has enough loft to keep your neck and upper back aligned.
-A pillow with higher loft is important for side sleepers, so make sure you choose a firmer pillow if you sleep mainly on your side.
+A pillow with a higher loft is important for side sleepers, so make sure you choose a firmer pillow if you sleep primarily on your side.

 The best pillows for side sleepers are:

-- Firmer memory foam pillows: Memory foam is a great choice for anyone that needs additional neck and shoulder support, since its natural contouring properties help keep the spine and neck in alignment.
-Just make sure you choose a firmer memory foam pillow, since you’ll need the extra loft to keep your head from collapsing into your shoulder.
+- Firmer memory foam pillows: Memory foam is a great choice for anyone that needs additional neck and shoulder support since its natural contouring properties help keep the spine and neck in alignment.
+Just make sure you choose a firmer memory foam pillow since you’ll need the extra loft to keep your head from collapsing into your shoulder.

 Are you a side sleeper?
 Check out these sleep tips for side sleepers.

 Stomach sleepers make up about 16 percent of all sleepers, making it more common than back sleeping.
 Sleeping on your stomach is considered one of the worst positions for spinal alignment, but it’s possible to sleep on your stomach without causing profound pressure on your neck and upper back.

 Since sleeping on your stomach forces your neck and upper body to curve unnaturally, most sleep experts will suggest that stomach sleepers prop their body up with a large body pillow in order to reduce excessive twisting.
 More than anything, stomach sleepers need to be especially mindful of the type of pillow they use so they can avoid excessive pressure on the neck, jaw, and shoulders during sleep.